coronel08/my-notes/notes/docs/aws.md

         * Default KMS Policy - created if key policy not provided
         * Custom KMS Key Policy - define users and roles that can access the keys.
 Useful for cross account access
     * Envelope Encryption - anything over 4kb needs to be encrypted using Envelope Encryption, using GenerateDataKey API
-* AWS Web Application Firewall (WAF) - used to monitor HTTP and HTTPS requests that are forwarded to Amazon CloudFront or Load Balancer
+* AWS Web Application Firewall (WAF) - Used to monitor HTTP and HTTPS requests that are forwarded to Amazon CloudFront, API Gateway, or Load Balancer.
+Pricing based on how many rules you deploy and traffic.
+    * Regular Rules - filters => condition => rules => Web Access Control List(ACL).
+    * Rate-based Rules - requests will be blocked as it crosses rate based limit.
+Rate is calculated every 5 minutes.
-* AWS Inspector - Automated security assessment service that helps improve the security and compliance
+* AWS Inspector - Automated security assessment service that helps improve the security and compliance of EC2 instances.
 * SSM Parameter Store - store configuration and secrets encrypted by KMS.
 Configured using path and IAM policies.
 Integrates with CloudWatch and Cloudformation.
 Doesn't automatically rotate the database credential
     * SecureString - plain text parameter name with an encrypted value. only uses one call to get
 * AWS Secrets Manager - force rotation of secrets every X days.
 Secrets are encrypted using KMS.
 Integrate with RDS, RedShift, and DocumentDB.
 More expensive than SSM Parameter Store.
 Can't be used for encrypting data at rest.

 ### Amazon Cognito
 * Amazon Cognito - let's customers add user sign in with Facebook, Google, Amazon.
-Helpful for hundreds of users, mobile users, or authenticate with SAML
+Helpful for hundreds of users, mobile users, or authenticate with SAML.
+Look into re:Invent Serverless Authentication and Authorization slideshow.
     * Types
         * Cognito User Pools - sing in for app users, integrate with API gateway and application load balancer. serverless database of users. returns a token
             * Lambda Triggers - can invoke lambda functions on triggers
-        * Cognito Identity Pools - aws credentials mapped to IAM roles and policies that allows guests, integrates with cognito user pools
+        * Cognito Identity Pools - aws credentials mapped to IAM roles and policies that allows guests, integrates with cognito user pools. free
         * Cognito Sync - deprecated aand replaced by AppSync, syncs data from device to Cognito
 ![](https://media.datacumulus.com/aws-dva-pt/assets/pt1-q4-i3.jpg)

 * Amazon Cloud Directory - directory service provides web-based directories to organize users, groups, devices, policies
 * Amazon Directory Service - provides single sign on to AWS, uses existing Microsoft Actice Directory

-#### Directory Service
+### Directory Service
 * AWS Managed Microsoft AD - AD managed in AWS and can have on prem AD as a trusted connection.
 If user not in AWS checks On Prem
 * AD Connector - proxy into on prem AD
 * Simple AD - AD compatible managed directory on AWS, cant be joined with on premise AD.
 For microsoft in AWS

+### AWS Single Sign-On
+* AWS Single Sign On (SSO) - cloud service that allows users to sign in to a user portal with their existing corporate credentials and access all of their accounts and apps from one place.
+Can be integrated with Microsoft Active Directory, meaning they can enter their Active Directory credentials.

 ### Security Token Service
 * Security Service Token (STS) - limited and temp access up to 15 mins - 1 hour.